Landau Kleffner Syndrome

 - Speech therapy should be started immediately in children with LKS.

-What is the outlook for persons with Landau-Kleffner syndrome?
+What is the outlook for people with Landau-Kleffner syndrome?

-- The outlook for recovering language function is poor when LKS starts early in life or lasts for a long time without successful treatment.
+- The outlook for recovering language is poor when LKS starts early in life or lasts for a long time without successful treatment.

 - Seizures and EEG abnormalities go away in most cases.
 After age 10, only 1 or 2 out of 10 children with LKS will still have seizures.
 The course of the disorder changes, and it occasionally disappears on its own.